 In addition, Scott has been a youth coach for many years, developing the talents of young athletes in football, basketball, baseball and soccer.
-He is also an active member of the legal community as a Fellow of the Texas Bar Foundation, as a member of the Dallas Bar Association, Business Litigation Section as well as the Litigation Section of the State Bar of Texas.
+He is also an active member of the legal community as a Fellow of the Texas Bar Foundation, as a member of the Dallas Bar Association’s Business Litigation Section as well as the Litigation Section of the State Bar of Texas.

-- Obtained a defense verdict following a one week jury trial in the Dallas County District Court on breach of fiduciary duty claims arising from actions taken by the Defendant while acting as the Chief Restructuring Officer of a corporation during an acquisition
+- Obtained a defense verdict following a one week jury trial in the Dallas County District Court on breach of fiduciary duty claims arising from actions taken by the defendant while acting as the Chief Restructuring Officer of a corporation during an acquisition.

-- Successfully enforced at a temporary injunction hearing in the Harris County District Court non-compete / non-solicitation restrictive covenants in an employment agreement against the former sales manager of a large produce company in a 5 state geographic area
+- Successfully enforced at a temporary injunction hearing in the Harris County District Court non-compete / non-solicitation restrictive covenants in an employment agreement against the former sales manager of a large produce company in a 5 state geographic area.

-- Obtained a jury verdict in the Dallas County District Court in excess of $1 million on behalf of a large manufacturing client against its landlord for damages caused by the failure to timely and properly make adequate repairs to the facility as required by the commercial lease agreement
+- Obtained a jury verdict in the Dallas County District Court in excess of $1 million on behalf of a large manufacturing client against its landlord for damages caused by the failure to timely and properly make adequate repairs to the facility as required by the commercial lease agreement.

-- City of Frisco Planning and Zoning Commission
+- City of Frisco, Planning and Zoning Commission

-- Leadership Frisco Class 2
+- Leadership Frisco, Class 2